Guides/ILR Salary Requirement

 Transitional arrangements apply only until your current visa permission expires.
 If you extend your visa or switch employers after April 2024, you will be assessed under the new thresholds at the point of that extension or switch.
 This means that even if you originally qualified under the old thresholds, a mid-period visa change could move you to the higher requirements.

-If you are approaching your ILR eligibility date with a pre-April 2024 visa and your salary is between £26,200 and £38,700, it is critical that you do not let your current visa expire and re-apply, or switch employers, without understanding the salary implications.
+If you are approaching your indefinite leave to remain eligibility date with a pre-April 2024 visa and your salary is between £26,200 and £38,700, it is critical that you do not let your current visa expire and re-apply, or switch employers, without understanding the salary implications.
 Any new visa application will be assessed under the current thresholds.

 What counts as salary